nishadranadive/BigData-Indexing/README.md

 Storage of data in key/value store.
 Security mechanism (OAuth).
 Elastic Seach capabilities for efficient search of the data.

-Prerequisites for building and deploying our application locally IntellIj
+# Prerequisites for building and deploying our application locally
+Ecllipse
 Tomcat server
 Redis Server
 Postman client
+Elastic Search

-Build and Deploy instructions for web application Clone the repository from https://github.com/nishadranadive/Bigdata-Indexing.git Run the project using command mvn spring-boot:run in intellIj Terminal Do Crud Operations using Postman.
+# Build and Deploy instructions for web application
+Clone the repository from https://github.com/nishadranadive/Bigdata-Indexing.git Run the project using command mvn spring-boot:run in intellIj Terminal Do Crud Operations using Postman.